Looking for a sustainable restaurant? Michelin awards green stars to those with the very best environmental practices

 Weston said: “Our kitchen is designed to be as efficient as possible, and we have four beehives and our own orchard.
 We use local, ethical producers in our supply chain and have negotiated with suppliers to reduce packaging.
 Our food waste is turned into methane gas.”

-Address: Easton Grey, Malmesbury, SN16 0RB
+Address Easton Grey, Malmesbury, SN16 0RB

-Head chef Jake Jones serves "a sensorial and timeless tasting experience" that provides flavours from the Yorkshire landscape.
-Ingredients are either grown on the estate or reared nearby, and seasonality takes inspiration from the Old Farmer's Almanac.
+Head chef of Forge, Jake Jones serves "a sensorial and timeless tasting experience" that provides flavours from the Yorkshire landscape.
+Ingredients are either grown on the estate or reared nearby, and seasonality takes inspiration from the Old Farmer’s Almanac.

-Address: Middleton Lodge Estate, Kneeton Lane, Middleton Tyas, DL10 6NJ
+Address Middleton Lodge Estate, Kneeton Lane, Middleton Tyas, DL10 6NJ

 Opened in 2018, by brothers Will and Matt Devlin, the Small Holding restaurant and farm has a key focus on sustainability, with growing and foraging at the heart of what they do.